 13. Do you pace yourself and keep the long term goal in mind?

 It takes many years for a child to master a language.
 Even with the support of schools and family, it requires a certain amount energy on your part.
 It is important to have a long term view and try not to get frustrated or discouraged by the challenges.
+For kids, successful language learning depends on parents keeping the long-term goal in mind.
 Your child will learn Spanish, and she will appreciate the wonderful gift you have given her.

 14. Do you have a plan for the next step?

 Wherever your child is in the language learning process, there will be a next step.
 It may be an academic or social experience.
 It could be an immersion experience.
 Exploring the options that are available and considering what is right for your family will make it easier to provide the continuing exposure to Spanish that your child needs.

 Exposing a child to a second language should be an enjoyable experience.
 If teaching your child Spanish is too stressful or draining, something should change.
 It may be challenging, but it should also be fun.
 Look for ways to take the pressure off and make the experience positive for your child and for yourself.
 Your attitude and experience are key to successful language learning for your child.